 Traci L. Vitek, Senior Vice President at ML Strategies in Washington, DC, advises clients on federal health care policy, legislative strategy, and executive branch engagement.
-She leverages a deep understanding of federal decision-making, developed through more than two decades across Congress, federal agencies, and the private sector, to help clients navigate regulatory environments, build bipartisan relationships, and advance their health care priorities.
+She leverages a deep understanding of federal decision-making, developed through more than two decades across Congress, federal agencies, and the private sector, to help clients navigate complex regulatory environments, build bipartisan relationships, and advance their health care priorities.

-Before joining ML Strategies, Traci spent nearly a decade in senior roles at HHS and five years in private-sector health policy consulting.
-She most recently served as director of federal health policy at a national consulting firm, providing strategic counsel on legislative and regulatory matters and advising clients on federal procurement strategy across the public, commercial, and state and local health sectors.
-At HHS, she served as deputy assistant secretary in the Office of the Assistant Secretary for Legislative Affairs, overseeing legislative portfolios for multiple agencies and shaping policy on telemedicine, health information technology, and cybersecurity, and as senior counselor, managing congressional relations on drug pricing and public health programs.
-During her time at HHS, she contributed to the development and passage of the 21st Century Cures Act and the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA Act).
+Before joining ML Strategies, Traci spent nearly a decade in senior roles at HHS and more than a decade in private-sector health policy consulting.
+She most recently served as Director of Federal Health Policy at a national consulting firm, providing strategic counsel on legislative and regulatory matters and advising clients on federal procurement strategy across the public, commercial, and state and local health sectors.
+At HHS, she served as Deputy Assistant Secretary in the Office of the Assistant Secretary for Legislative Affairs, where she oversaw legislative portfolios for HRSA, the Administration for Children and Families (ACF), the Administration for Community Living (ACL), the Indian Health Service (IHS), and the Office of the National Coordinator for Health Information Technology (ONC).
+In that role, she shaped policy on HRSA's 340B Drug Pricing Program, the Organ Procurement and Transplantation Network (OPTN), rural health, telemedicine, health information technology, and interoperability.
+She also served as Senior Counselor in the Office of the Assistant Secretary for Legislation, where she led congressional oversight coordination and managed high-profile Congressional investigations into drug pricing and public health programs on behalf of the FDA, CDC, HRSA, SAMHSA, and NIH.

-Earlier in her career, Traci counseled health care clients at national law firms on Medicare and Medicaid reimbursement and FDA policy and worked with medical societies to advance their legislative priorities before Congress.
+Traci also counseled health care clients at two national law firms on Medicare and Medicaid reimbursement and FDA policy and worked with medical societies — including advancing Stark Law and Anti-Kickback compliance reform — to advance their legislative priorities before Congress.
 She holds a JD, with a concentration in health law, from Michigan State University College of Law and a BA from Indiana University.

 Education